 - It will be if your client is signing the HIPAA hosting agreement and paying the bill.

-Since we are managing the application, we typically manage the hosting as well.
+Since we are managing the application, we typically overlook the hosting as well.
 However, the owner of the application is our client.
 So is it possible that we will manage the application and hosting issues, but the business (application owner) signs the agreement and pays through us?

 I have permission to provide you with pricing based on a 6-month agreement.
 I have attached the updated pricing.